pierrebai/versioned_API/README.md

 # Versioned API

-Version zero of the versioned API.
+Version one of the versioned API.
+This version sets up the API of the foo class and the bar class.

 ## API Structure